eric-himburg/Pewlett-Hackard-Analysis/README.md

 ![table of mentorship-eligible individuals born from 1962-1965](Screenshots/further_mentorship_eligibilty.png)

 To further break down the potential mentorship-eligible pool of employees, the list above was grouped by job title to see the numbers of mid-career employees in each position.
-The table below shows how they are grouped, with
+The table below shows how they are grouped, with most being engineers.
+With regards to mentorship, with the expanded mid-career employee group there are over 12,000 engineers and 12,000 staff members available to be mentored.
+With approximately double the number of senior engineers and senior staff retiring, there are plenty of available mentors for these individuals.

 ![table of mid-career job titles from employees born from 1962-1965](Screenshots/midcareer_titles.png)